AyalMoran/Arduino-Spotify-Controller/README.md

 possible enhancements include the incorporation of more complex gestures, integrating a machine learning algorithm to improve the accuracy and versatility of gesture recognition, and expanding the system to control other APIs and devices.
+For further explanation and demo (Hebrew) - https://youtu.be/CsDU1sN2td8
 ![NVIDIA_Share_RC6vVkMs0R](https://github.com/user-attachments/assets/6b56bd8a-1534-4a41-9259-ce53f0cafb1b)